LINGLI97/OPST/README.md

 Runtime only used for mining 2-maximal order-preserving 2-frequent patterns: 1.9e-05 s.
 The number of found maximal patterns is 2
 Total runtime for OPST construction and Maximal patterns mining : 0.000116 s.
-The max length of patterns:3
+The max length of patterns: 3

 --------------------------------------------Information Board--------------------------------------------------------
 Enabling baseline - Maximal patterns mining: